Internet in Poland: PLAY

-ASTER

-ASTER used to provide triple play to many cities in Poland, especially Warsaw and Kraków with speeds ranging from 1 Mbit/s to 120 Mbit/s.

-On January 2, 2012, Aster merged with UPC.
-As a result, every service was bumped into the higher tier and the daytime half speed throttling was removed.

 HETAN

 HETAN provides stationary Internet via Satellite to whole Poland for private and business customers with speeds ranging from 10 Mbit/s to 20 Mbit/s in download and from 2 Mbit/s to 6 Mbit/s in upload.

 HETAN launched its services in August 2011, and is since then market leader in providing internet via KA-satellite services to private households and SME's in Poland.
 HETAN is the largest reseller of Tooway/Skylogic Services in Poland and also represents Hylass/Avanti.

 KORBANK

 KORBANK provides Triple Play, especially in FTTx or ETH technology.
 The firm allows subscribers to connect and use computer-based telecommunications networks using independent Internet connections boasting high quality and transmission capacity, digital telephony and new generation TV.
 Operations focus on Lower Silesia and Masovia regions, where telecommunications services are offered to both retail and business clients.
 KORBANK is also founder of the first in Europe IPTV Platform based on Unicast Protocol - AVIOS.